Anjali001/Python3DayChallenge/README.md

     max_n({'a':500, 'b':5874, 'c': 560,'d':400, 'e':5000, 'f': 20}->[5874,5000,500]

     ## Congratulations 🎉
     You completed your first step to learn Python by doing these excercises.
-Now, move to 6-Day Challenge.
+Now, move to 6-Day Challenge at https://github.com/Anjali001/Python6DayChallenge